shaunagm/actionrising/CONTRIBUTING.md

 Pick one of the headings below to find out how to contribute.
 Want to do something else?
 Let us know!
 We’ll help you _and_ update this guide, which we want to cover all situations.

+If your contribution requires you to make a pull request, please make sure to [sign the Contributor License Agreement](#signing-the-contributor-license-agreement).

 #### I want to report an issue

 Before submitting a bug report, do a quick search in [the issue tracker](https://github.com/shaunagm/actionrising/issues) to see if the problem has already been reported.
 If it has, add a comment to the existing issue instead of opening a new one.
 If not, you can open a new issue.
 Please try to follow our [guidelines for reporting a bug](#guidelines-for-reporting-a-bug).